 Welcome to my website!

-I am interested in a variety of subjects but my main research gravitates around studying the effect of dark energy in our Universe using exploding stars called type Ia supernovae.
+I am interested in a variety of subjects but my main research focuses on studying the effect of dark energy in our Universe using exploding stars called type Ia supernovae.
 I am also interested on machine learning applications on cosmology and other transients in the night sky.
 Take a look at my research page.

-I belong to several surveys that search for supernovae at different distances and times in our Universe such as : SkyMapper Transient Survey, OzDES, Dark Energy Survey and SNLS.
-With the SkyMapper Transienty Survey we recently launched Supernova Sighting , a Zooniverse Project , where you can join us in the search for supernovae and other transients.
+I belong to several surveys that search for supernovae at different distances and times in our Universe such as : Dark Energy Science collaboration for LSST , SkyMapper Transient Survey, OzDES, Dark Energy Survey and SNLS.
+With the SkyMapper Transienty Survey we launched Supernova Sighting , a Zooniverse Project , where citizen scientists joined us in the search for supernovae and other transients.

 I was born in Venezuela and did my undergrad at Universidad Simón Bolívar.
 I then moved to France where I did the NPAC master 2 and a PhD at Irfu Cea Saclay and Université Paris Diderot.
-I enjoy communicating science to the general public and was selected to be a CAASTRO Astronomer in Residence.
+I enjoy communicating science to the general public and was selected to be a CAASTRO Astronomer in Residence at Uluru, Australia.
 I also ejoy hiking, rock climbing, diving, sailing and playing cello.